k631583871/spring-cloud-circuitbreaker-instances/README.md

--Spring cloud gateway circuit breaker will use the same fuse for the same args.name.
+- Spring cloud gateway circuit breaker will use the same fuse for the same args.name.
 As long as there is a problem with one instance, the service under the fuse cannot be accessed.
 **In particular, when the "loadbalancerclientfilter" is used for load balancing, configure the fuse.
-When an instance under load balancing has a problem, triggering the fuse will cause other instances to be inaccessible. * *
+When an instance under load balancing has a problem, triggering the fuse will cause other instances to be inaccessible.**

--The instance circuit breaker implements separate fuse calculation for each instance of specific access.
+- The instance circuit breaker implements separate fuse calculation for each instance of specific access.
 When there is a problem in one instance of the same application, the access of other instances will not be affected.
 ## Explanation of terms
-In order to prevent conceptual conflicts, special interpretation -Same application: indicates an application with the same name in the registration center
+In order to prevent conceptual conflicts, special interpretation
+- Same application: indicates an application with the same name in the registration center
--Instance: each startup of the application is an instance, and different ports of the same IP are different instances
+- Instance: each startup of the application is an instance, and different ports of the same IP are different instances

 ## Instructions